tl3shi/tl3shi.github.com.bak/source/_posts/2012-07-25-hello-world.markdown

 ---
 hello world
-this is my first page using:github+git+octopress. where come to my another page:http://www.tanglei.name
+this is my first page using:github+git+octopress. welcome to my another page:http://www.tanglei.name